 You know the old saying: breakfast is the most important meal of the day.
 That’s especially true for foodies, and fortunately, Alamosa provides on the breakfast front.
 Start your culinary tour of Alamosa at The Roast, where you’ll find ethically sourced, locally roasted coffee beans.
 You can drink your java in-house or take home one of their signature blends.
 (The dark roast Wolf Creek Blend is especially flavorful.)
 There’s a hearty breakfast menu, too.
 Don’t miss the biscuits and gravy—The Roast uses local sausage from Gosar Sausage—or the Southwest Chorizo Scramble.
-The shop also invites you to smother any item in green chile, and you won’t regret taking them up on the offer.
+The shop also invites you to smother any item in green chili, and you won’t regret taking them up on the offer.

 When most people hear the term “fast casual” they think of giant chain restaurants, but Alamosa does things a little differently.
-One of its most beloved spots, Locavores, falls in the fast casual realm, but it’s definitely one of a kind.
+One of its most beloved spots, Locavores, falls in the fast-casual realm, but it’s definitely one of a kind.
 Whether you come for the Colorado Cubano or the Smashed Banh Mi, you’ll be sticking around (and visiting again) for Locavores’ famous sauces, all of which are made in-house.

-Locavores prides itself on its ability to get food from farms to forks in 24 hours—that’s because its suppliers are scattered around the San Luis Valley and southern Colorado, not around the country or the world.
+Locavores pride itself on its ability to get food from farms to forks in 24 hours—that’s because its suppliers are scattered around the San Luis Valley and southern Colorado, not around the country or the world.
 They source meats from Gosar Natural Foods in Monte Vista and Scanga Meat Company in Salida, and their potatoes come from Rockey Farms in Center and Seger West Farms in Del Norte.
 And, of course, there’s the green chili peppers—this close to New Mexico, it’s a must-have.
 Locavores’ green chilis come from Milberger Farms in nearby Pueblo.

 The Craft Beer Scene

 The Colorado Farm Brewery operates on the same property where the owners’ great-grandfather.
 Ray Coody (Cody), once homesteaded.
-Using ingredients grown on the Cody family farm, the brewery produces a wide variety of lagers, ales and porters.
-The brewery is open Thursday, Friday and Saturday, and visitors can book a private tasting and tour of the farm, malthouse, and brewery.
+Using ingredients grown on the Cody family farm, the brewery produces a wide variety of lagers, ales, and porters.
+The brewery is open Thursday, Friday, and Saturday, and visitors can book a private tasting and tour of the farm, malthouse, and brewery.

-Over more than a decade, the San Luis Valley Brewing Company, based in Alamosa, has perfected its microbrews, and you’ll find it's creations in liquor stores and bars all over the area.
+Over more than a decade, the San Luis Valley Brewing Company, based in Alamosa, has perfected its microbrews, and you’ll find its creations in liquor stores and bars all over the area.
 The brewery, which makes concoctions like the Alamosa Amber and the Valle Especiale, also serves excellent food from local farms, ranches, and producers like Gosar Sausage, many of which are paired with their brews.
 Don’t miss the Green Chili Guacamole Burger.

 Blending their passions for agriculture and beer, Mark Martinez and Derek Heersink, co-owners of Square Peg Brewerks in Alamosa, have fully embraced the “farm to tap” movement.
 Using barley and other ingredients from their own Colorado farm, they create a wide variety of lagers, ales, and porters.
 While Square Peg is known for its excellent craft beers, its friendly, easy-going atmosphere has made it a popular hangout.